schatzlab/appliedgenomics2018/assignments/assignment1/README.md

 Download the yeast genome from here: http://schatz-lab.org/appliedgenomics2018/assignments/assignment1/yeast.fa.gz

 - Question 2.1.
 How many As, Cs, Gs, Ts are found in the entire genome
 - Question 2.2.
-Make a scatterplot of the %GC of 1000bp windows across the genome: x-axis = genome location, y-axis = (#G + #C / 1000).
+Make a scatterplot of the %GC of 1000bp windows across the genome: x-axis = genome location, y-axis = (#G + #C) / 1000.
 For this analysis the chromsomes can be concatenated together to form a long string of the chromosomes in numerical order: chr1, chr2, ... chrN.
 Make sure to draw a bar to indicate the ends of chromosomes